Leafwing-Studios/Emergence/design/src/production-chains/example-leafcutter.md

 Ants take the *acacia leaves*, and transport them to the *leuco* (see [this note](https://en.wikipedia.org/wiki/Atta_sexdens#Fungus_cultivation)) mushrooms.

+## Step Three: Soil Amendment

+*Acacia leaves* are added to the inventory of the soil tile under the leuco mushrooms.

+## Step Four: Decomposition

+Items stored in the soil will decompose over time, but leuco mushrooms will cause stored items nearby to decompose faster.

-## Step Three Fungal Growth
+## Step Five: Fungal Growth

-Like with plants, fungi automatically grow based on the provided inputs.

-**Recipe:** 1 leaf (any) -> 1 leuco mushroom.
-5 second craft time
+Like all [sessile organisms](../organisms/sessile-organisms.md), leuco mushrooms will gather resources.

+**Recipe:** soil organic matter -> mushroom chunk

-## Step Three: Harvesting and Consuming Fungi
+## Step Six: Harvesting Fungi

-Leuco mushrooms are harvested by ants, and then consumed.
+Excess *mushroom chunk* are harvested by ants, taking it out of their output inventory.

+## Step Seven: Consuming Fungi

+Stored or carried *mushroom chunks* are consumed by ants when they are hungry.